revisiit/fantastic-froyo/README.md

 ### Setting up the Project
 Move into the backend directory: `cd fantastic-froyo`

+If you just want to use the stable version: `git checkout master`

 Install the dependencies : `npm install`

 ## Working on the project